345Mathieu543/fau-made/project/data-report.md

 ##### Data Structure (rain dataset)

-- STATIONS_ID: Station ID.
 - **MESS_DATUM**: Date of measurement.
-- QN_6: Quality level.
 - **RS**: Rainfall amount (mm).
-- RSF: Rainfall form (type).
-- SH_TAG: Snow height (cm).
-- NSH_TAG: New snow height (cm).
-- eor: End of record indicator.
+- ...

-*Only the bolt attributes were used for this project.*
+*Only attributes used for this project are listed.*

 ##### Data Quality (rain dataset)